Santhosh-2226/AGENTIC-RAG-PRODAPT/README.md

 Built for the **CIT Agentic RAG Internship Assignment — Option B (Sports Season Data)**.
 Corpus: **IPL 2022 and IPL 2023**.

 > **AI disclosure:** Claude (Anthropic) was used as a coding assistant.
 All architecture decisions, tool contracts, and agent loop design are my own.
-I can explain every line live during the interview.

 **Repository:** https://github.com/Santhosh-2226/AGENTIC-RAG-PRODAPT